-My first article was published in Finland's largest newspaper, Helsingin Sanomat, when I was 13 years old.
-It was a travel piece about Venice and featured gelato galore.
+I got my first article published in Finland's largest newspaper, Helsingin Sanomat, when I was 13 years old.
+It was this travel piece about Venice and featured a lot of gelato.

-A decade and some years later, I now have an MFA in nonfiction writing from Columbia University and have published my criticism, personal essays, and investigative journalism in publications including The New York Times, The Atlantic, The Paris Review, and Monocle.
+A decade and some years later, I hold an MFA in nonfiction writing from Columbia University and have published my criticism, personal essays, and investigative journalism in publications such as The New York Times, The Atlantic, The Paris Review, and Monocle.
 My work has been translated to Greek, Portuguese, Italian, and Thai.

-I am currently at work on a memoir – a part of which appeared in The New York Times' Modern Love column.
-Actor Cory Michael Smith read the essay at the Modern Love Live event at Provincetown Film Festival this June and that reading was later aired as an episode on the Modern Love Podcast on NPR.
+I am currently at work on a memoir – a chapter of which appeared in The New York Times' Modern Love column in 2016.
+Actor Cory Michael Smith also read that essay at the Modern Love Live event at Provincetown Film Festival this June.
+That reading was later aired as an episode on the Modern Love Podcast on NPR.

-Before New York, I worked in managerial positions at Penguin Press in London – one of the most prestigious nonfiction publishers in the books industry – and at Demos Helsinki, Finland’s leading nonpartisan think tank that promotes civic participation and a carbon-neutral society.
+Before New York, I worked in managerial positions at Penguin Press in London – one of the most prestigious nonfiction division in the publishing industry – and at Demos Helsinki, Finland’s leading nonpartisan think tank that promotes civic participation and a carbon-neutral society.

 As a marketer, publicist, and copywriter, I continue to create content and PR for major companies and nonprofits, including the Finnish government’s innovation fund Sitra and Reaktor, a global digital agency.
 I also consult several organizations on digital marketing and have advised teams like the Finnish government’s steering committee for climate communications.

 Nowadays I teach creative writing too, and have taught nonfiction workshops at Columbia University, and at Writing Pad, a Los Angeles-based writing school.
 I am also available for hire as an independent editor.

 Get in touch, I'd love to hear from you.
-Feel free to email me at kalle.mattila[at]columbia.edu or through the link below.
+Feel free to email me at kalle.mattila[at]columbia.edu or drop me a note through the link below.